-- Student report cards are electronically generated at the conclusion of each grading period. - These reports are posted to the Ren Web system for access by students and parents approximately one week after the conclusion of the grading period. - Report cards may be printed by the parent at the end of each quarter through RenWeb. - Final report cards are available electronically and are mailed home at the conclusion of the school year when all financial commitments are complete.
+- Student report cards are electronically generated at the conclusion of each grading period. - These reports are posted to the RenWeb system for access by students and parents - Report cards may be printed by the parent at the end of each quarter through FACTS/RenWeb. - Final report cards are available electronically at the conclusion of the year when all commitments are complete. - •